-The total pension liability in the December 31, 2021 actuarial valuation was determined using the following actuarial assumptions:
+The total pension liability in the December 31, 2022 actuarial valuation was determined using the following actuarial assumptions:

-Valuation Date December 31, 2021
+Valuation Date December 31, 2022

 Actuarial Cost Method Entry Age (level of percentage of pay)

 Amortization Method

 Smoothing Period 5 years

-Recognition Method Non-Asymptotic
+Recognition Method Smoothed Market

 Corridor None

-Remaining Amortization Period 18.5 years
+Remaining Amortization Period 18.3 years

 Discount Rate 7.60%

 Long-Term Expected Investment

 Rate of Return 7.50%

 Salary Increases 4.70%

 Payroll Growth Rate 0.00%

-Includes Inflation of 2.50%

 The actuarial methods and assumptions are primarily based on a study of the District's workforce and estimate of benefits it will pay its employees.
-The economic and demographic assumptions were developed from an actuarial experience investigation of TCDRS over the years 2014-2020.
-They were recommended by Milliman and adopted by the TCDRS Board of Trustees in December 2022.
-All economic assumptions were recommended by Milliman and adopted by Milliman and adopted by the TCDRS Board of Trustees in December 2022.
-These assumptions, except where required to be different by GASB 68, are used to determine the total pension liability as of December 31, 2021.
+The economic and demographic assumptions were developed from an actuarial experience investigation of TCDRS over the years 2017-2020.
+They were recommended by Milliman and adopted by the TCDRS Board of Trustees in December 2021.
+All economic assumptions were recommended by Milliman and adopted by the TCDRS Board of Trustees in March 2021.
+These assumptions, except where required to be different by GASB 68, are used to determine the total pension liability as of December 31, 2022.